netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 and reports an error with details about where the mismatch was detected."}

-## Transactions toward the Candidate Datastore
+## Candidate Datastore Transactions

-When working with the Candidate datastore, the txid validation happens at commit time, rather than at individual edit-config or edit-data operations.
+When working with the (or a) Candidate datastore, the txid validation happens at commit time, rather than at individual edit-config or edit-data operations.
 Clients add their txid attributes to the configuration payload the same way.
 In case a client specifies different txid values for the same element in successive edit-config or edit-data operations, the txid value specified last MUST be used by the server at commit time.

 ~~~ call-flow
      Client                                            Server